Government Enforcement Defense

 Our criminal and regulatory practice is primarily cross-border, often involving simultaneous investigations by law enforcement authorities in several countries.
-The team includes former U.S. prosecutors stationed not only in our U.S. offices, but throughout our offices in Asia, Europe and the Middle East.
-As a result, we have deep experience with international extradition, asylum and mutual legal assistance treaty (MLAT) issues, as well as with the laws that most often arise in international criminal cases, including the Foreign Corrupt Practices Act (FCPA), the Commodities Exchange Act (CEA), the International Emergency Economic Powers Act (IEEPA), the antitrust/competition laws, and the International Traffic in Arms Regulations (ITAR).
+The team includes former U.S. prosecutors stationed not only in our U.S. offices, but throughout our offices in Asia, Europe, the Middle East and Latin America.
+As a result, we have deep experience with international extradition, asylum and mutual legal assistance treaty (MLAT) issues, as well as with the laws that most often arise in international criminal cases, including the Foreign Corrupt Practices Act (FCPA), the Commodities Exchange Act (CEA), the International Emergency Economic Powers Act (IEEPA), antitrust/competition laws, and the International Traffic in Arms Regulations (ITAR).
 Our team also handles matters involving forfeiture actions initiated as a result of alleged violations of economic sanctions regimes, including those arising out of the recent implementation of the previously suspended Title III of the Helms-Burton Act, among other statutes.

 We are consistently ranked by Chambers & Partners for our white-collar crime and government investigations practice, which has noted that we are "a highly skilled, highly experienced and nimble group” with “an incredibly strong reputation in trial defense.”
 Our criminal law practice has also been described as “efficient, responsive, and effective” by The Legal 500, particularly in the areas of anti-corruption and compliance.
 Moreover, we were also recognized as “Trial Firm of the Year” by the publication Main Justice for our precedent-setting defensive strategies used against the U.S. government at trial.